RoamGuru Roam Guru

 Price: €2.50-4.50 for coffee

-This roastery-café sources beans directly from farmers and roasts them on-site.
-The industrial space attracts serious coffee enthusiasts, but the friendly baristas welcome everyone.
+This roastery-café sources beans directly from farmers and roasts on-site.
+The industrial space attracts serious coffee people, but the baristas welcome everyone.
+Ask for a recommendation based on what you usually drink—they'll translate your Starbucks order into something actually good.

 Café Winkel 43